-Isolation assumption.
-The trend of "security by obscurity" has been dominant in most, if not all, CPS applications since their initial design.
+since their initial design.
 The focus has been on designing reliable and safe systems, whereas the security has not been of a great importance.
 This is because the systems were supposed to be isolated from the outside world, and therefore, considered secure.
-For example, in ICS and power grids (before they became "smart"), security relied on the assumption that systems are isolated from the outside world, and the monitoring and control operations were performed locally [14], [38], [97].
-Furthermore, medical devices, such as IMDs, were originally designed to be isolated from networks and other external interactions [57].
-In addition, the same isolation assumption is also present in smart cars where the security of the ECUs' intercommunications relies on their isolation from adversaries [84].
+For example, in ICS and power grids (before they became "smart"), security relied on the assumption that systems are isolated from the outside world, and the monitoring and control operations were performed locally [17], [40], [100].
+Furthermore, medical devices, such as IMDs, were originally designed to be isolated from networks and other external interactions [61].
+In addition, the same isolation assumption is also present in smart cars where the security of the ECUs' intercommunications relies on their isolation from adversaries [85].
 Recent and ongoing advances in CPS applications do not adhere to the isolation assumption, but rather more connectivity has been introduced.
 More connectivity increases the number of access points to cars, thus more attack surfaces arise.

-Increased connectivity.
-CPS are more connected than ever before.
+2) Increased Connectivity: CPS are more connected than ever before.
 Manufacturers have improved CPS by adding services that rely on open networks and wireless technologies.
-For example, ICS and smart grids are connected to control centers which are connected to the Internet or some business-related networks.
-In fact, most ICS attacks have been internal until 2001; after that most of the attacks originate from external (Internet-based) sources [10].
-This is clearly due to the increased connectivity deployed in ICS.
-In addition, for fast incident response and more convenience, some field devices are directly connected to the Internet [89], [143].
+For example, ICS and smart grids are connected to control are directly connected to the Internet [90], [149].
 Medical devices have wireless capabilities for easier reconfiguration and monitoring.
-Smart cars have more connectivity so they are referred to as "connected cars".
+Smart cars have more connectivity so they are referred to as "connected cars."
 This connectedness relies on wireless communications such as Bluetooth, cellular, RFID, and satellite radio communications.

-Heterogeneity.
-CPS consist of components that are usually heterogeneous such that COTS, third party, and proprietary components are integrated to build a CPS application.
-CPS are almost always multi-vendor systems, and each product has its own security problems.
+3) Heterogeneity: CPS consist of components that are usually heterogeneous such that COTS, third party, and proprietary components are integrated to build a CPS application.
+CPS are almost always multivendor systems, and each product has its own security problems.
 For example, a component might have been manufactured, specified, or implemented by different entities, and eventually integrated by the system deployers.
-Hence, the building components of CPS are more integrated rather than designed [38].
+Hence, the building components of CPS are more integrated rather than designed [40].
 This integration invites the inherent vulnerabilities of each product [2].
-For example, one step of the Stuxnet attack was to exploit the default password in Siemens PLC to access a computer running a Windows OS [106].
+For example, one step of the Stuxnet attack was to exploit the default password in Siemens PLC to access a computer running a Windows OS [109].
 Last, the internal details of the integrated, heterogenous components are unknown, and thus they may produce unexpected behavior when they are deployed.
 In fact, most of the bugs that led to successful attacks in smart cars, for example, were found at the boundaries of interconnected components manufactured by different vendors, where the incorrect assumptions interact.